Dealing with duplicates

 is one of the most famous awk

 one-liners.
-It eliminates line based duplicates while retaining input order.
+It eliminates line based duplicates while retaining the input order.
 The following example shows it in action along with an illustration of how the logic works.

 $ cat purchases.txt